kalebers/kalebers/README.md

 - 📚 Stack and tools: Python, Java, C#, C++, GO, JavaScript, HTML, CSS, SQL, Shell, GCP, AWS, Splunk, Tableau
 - ✉️ How to reach me: kalebeszlachta@gmail.com
 - 🎸 Who am I: On my spare time you'll see me playing guitar, reading, taking some photos, biking, or studying mechanical engineering for fun.
 I'm very passionate about cars and racing
-- 📖 Currently doing remotly my Masters in CyberSecurity by Pontifical Catholic University of Parana (PUCPR)
+- 📖 Currently, remotely doing my Masters in CyberSecurity by Pontifical Catholic University of Parana (PUCPR)
 - If you have some projects that I could help with, please feel free to contact me!
 Love to help the open source community!

 <div align="center">